PeterDrake/drakepedia/software_development/setting_up_github.md

 These are my notes on setting up a GitHub repository for a new project using IntelliJ IDEA or PyCharm.
 I generally do this myself for research or Software Development projects.
 For the moment, I give instructions for IntelliJ IDEA and assume things work similarly for PyCharm.
 ## Create Project in IDE
 I describe this [elsewhere](../development_tools/intellij_idea.md).

+Optionally, set up a test directory and a sample class and test.

 ## Put Project Under Local Version Control
 `VCS` | `Enable Version Control Integration`.
 Select Git and click `OK`.
 ## Set Up .gitignore